Program Overview

 Where do we stay?

-Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
-We stay in centrally located accommodations, usually within walking distance of the main attractions.
+They are well suited to facilitating group supervision and usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

-What is unique about the Australia, New Zealand & Fiji Service trip?
+What is unique about the Australia and New Zealand Service trip?

 On Australia & New Zealand Service you will experience picturesque white sandy beaches, crystal clear turquoise waters, swimming with sea turtles on the Great Barrier Reef, performing community service helping Australia’s indigenous wildlife, and cruising through Milford Sound are just a few things that stand out on this Oceania adventure.